Sportsboom Logo

 Ronnie O'Sullivan on Snooker's Golden Trio: 'The Class of '92 Will Never Be Replicated

 Ronnie O’Sullivan reflects on the unparalleled careers of the Class of ’92—himself, John Higgins, and Mark Williams.
-As they approach their 50s, the legendary trio continues to dominate snooker, a feat O'Sullivan believes will be unmatched in future generations.
+As they approach their 50s, the legendary trio continues to dominate snooker, a feat O'Sullivan (and most snooker betting sites) believe will be unmatched in future generations.

 Shane MacDermott